 Option 2 — Port forwarding

-If you don't have a VPN capability, you can set up port forwarding on your router.
-You then forward incoming traffic on a specific port to the Toon.
+If you don’t have a VPN, you can set up port forwarding on your router.
+This allows you to forward incoming traffic on a specific port to the Toon.

-Step 1 - Find your Show's internal IP
+Step 1 — Find your Toon’s internal IP address

-On the Show itself: Settings → Internet → IP address
+On the Toon itself: Settings → Internet → IP address

-Write down this address, e.g. 192.168.1.10.
-Preferably make the address static (reserve it in your router based on MAC address) so that it does not change after a reboot.
+Make a note of this address, for example 192.168.1.10.
+It is best to set the address to static (assign it in your router based on the MAC address) so that it does not change after a restart.

 Step 2 — Set up port forwarding on your router

-Use a port between 30000-45000 instead of default port 80.
-This saves a lot of automatically scanned traffic.
+Use a port between 30000 and 45000 instead of the standard port 80.
+This significantly reduces the amount of automated scanning traffic.

 Example: